 Each step contributes some error, or bias, to the overall measurement, which in some cases can result in wildly different results from what is known or expected.
 Error propagation is linear, which offers an opportunity to characterize it by working backwards using well-characterized materials suited for benchmarking each critical step.

-Two DNA-based materials (RM 8375, a 4-bacteria panel, available; and RM 8376, a 19 bacteria + 1 human panel, in development) were designed around sequencing and analysis, and are known abundance (chromosomal copy number concentration) with high-quality draft genome assemblies.
+Two DNA-based materials (RM 8375, a 4-bacteria panel, and RM 8376, a 19 bacteria + 1 human panel) were designed around sequencing and analysis, and are known abundance (chromosomal copy number concentration) with high-quality draft genome assemblies.
 These enable side-by-side in silico and wet-lab characterization of the metagenomic analysis, and can serving as ground truth to assist validation of portions of the metagenomic workflow.

 Whole cell materials to help characterize extraction efficiencies are also under development.
 5 individual organisms and 1 organism mixture sample sets will each be homogeneous and stable with respect to cell number.
 The 5 organisms represent Gram-positive and negative strains and will enable intercomparability between laboratory protocols.